Skip to content Skip to search Skip to department menu

 • Be recommended by your current PCE instructor based on classwork, attendance and participation.

-• GED students score "Likely to Pass" on the relevant GED Ready Practice Test and pass at least two official GED tests.
+• Score "Likely to Pass" on the relevant GED Ready Practice Test by end of Week 8 of the current term

-• ESL students score a 236 on the ESL CASAS and successfully complete a relevant PCE class in English with other English-speaking students.
+• Score a 236 on the ESL CASAS and successfully complete one term of relevant PCE classes in English with other English-speaking students, or

 • Not yet eligible to receive federal financial aid (FAFSA) at time of acceptance into the Concurrent Enrollment Program.